Washingtonwei/use-case-style-guide/use-case-templates/README.md

   <tr>
     <td>Preconditions:</td>
     <td style="width: 80%; text-align: left" colspan="3">
       PRE-1.
-The User is logged into the system. <br />
+The User is logged into the System. <br />
       PRE-2.
 The User has the "generate report" privilege.
-See Business Rules of this use case.
+See the Business Rules of this use case.
     </td>
   </tr>